 What is HVAC, and why does it matter?

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 The first two work together to regulate the temperature in your home throughout the seasons, while the AC cools you off during summer.
 In order for these systems to function properly, they need a certain level of humidity, which can be regulated by ventilation.
 All three have been put into place to make your home more comfortable.

 When these systems are not working as they should, it can lead to a variety of different problems that vary in severity and cause.
-You can learn more about this at AC repair Greenville SC.
 For example, if you have poor ventilation levels in your house then the humidity level will be high which leaves people feeling congested or even with asthma attacks.

 Heating may also stop working altogether on bitterly cold nights, where some areas might need heating well into November while others would never need it at all!